-The inspection is carried out without causing damage to the building or its contents and without endangering the occupiers or the surveyor.
+The inspection is carried out without causing damage to the building or its contents and without endangering the occupiers or the Surveyor.
 Heavy furniture, stored items and insulation are not moved.
-Unless identified in the report the surveyor will assume that no harmful or hazardous materials or techniques have been used in the construction.
+Unless identified in the report the Surveyor will assume that no harmful or hazardous materials or techniques have been used in the construction.
 The presence or possible consequences of any site contamination will not be researched.

-Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities etc. will not be inspected or reported on.
+Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities will not be inspected or reported on.

-Description A ground floor flat with one bedroom and one box room.
-Accommodation GROUND FLOOR : Entrance hall, living room, kitchen, bedroom, box room, inner hall and bathroom.

-Gross internal floor area (m2) 63m 2 or thereby. -------------------------------- ------------------------------

-Age 150+ years with the conversion/extension works being carried out a later, indeterminate date.
+7 Description A detached three bedroom bungalow with attached garage.
+Accommodation GROUND FLOOR:- Entrance Hall, Living Room, Kitchen, Three Bedrooms and Bathroom.
+Gross Internal Floor Area (m2) 87 Neighbourhood and Location The property is located in a well established rural area within the hamlet of Brough.
+Surrounding properties are of a scattered residential style with some farm uses.
+Local amenities are limited however all main amenities can be found in Thurso which is within easy commuting distance.
+The property enjoys sea views from the front.
+Age 150+ years and extended at later, indeterminant dates.
 Weather Dry and breezy following a period of mixed weather.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney head is of stone construction, externally rendered.

-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
+The chimney heads are of masonry construction, externally rendered.
+Roofing including Roof Space Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-The roof over the original section of the dwelling is pitched and clad in concrete tiles.
-There is a flat fibreglass clad roof over the side extension.
-No access to any roof space areas.
-Another dwelling above.

-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+The main roof is pitched and clad in composite tiles with tiled ridges.
+There are flat felt roof coverings over the smaller projections.
+Access to the roof space is via a ceiling hatch within the master bedroom.
+The roof is of a traditional timber framed design.
+Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
 Rainwater goods are of PVC manufacture.

-Main walls Visually inspected with the aid of binoculars where appropriate.
+Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The original section of the property is of traditional solid stonework construction, externally roughcast.
-The kitchen extension appears to be of cavity blockwork construction, externally roughcast.

-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+The property is of traditional solid stonework construction, externally rendered with a paintwork finish.
+Later extensions appear to be of cavity blockwork construction, externally rendered.
+Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows and external doors are of a uPVC framed double glazed design.
-The entrance door is of a uPVC double glazed design.
+Windows and external doors are of a uPVC framed design equipped with double glazed sealed units.
+External Decorations Visually inspected.
+There is a paintwork finish to external masonry and timbers.
+Conservatories and Porches Not applicable.
+Communal Areas Not applicable.
+Garages and Permanent Outbuildings Visually inspected.

-External decorations Not applicable.
-Conservatories / porches Not applicable.
-Communal areas Circulation areas visually inspected.
-There is a shared access path/steps leading to the property.
-This serves the subject property and neighbouring dwellings.
-Garages and permanent outbuildings Visually inspected.
-There is a stone built garden store within the grounds.
-There is a timber built garden shed however this falls outwith the remit of the Home Report.

-Outside areas and boundaries Visually inspected.
-There is a small enclosed garden area at the front of the property, laid to paving/pebbles and enclosed by walls.
-There is a further area of ground to the gable of the extension laid to paving/pebbles.